What products are available to help prevent undesirable behavior?

 How do I decide what products to use to correct undesirable behavior?

 Before using any product for interrupting or deterring undesirable behavior, the first question should always be whether the cat is being given suitable and sufficient enrichment and outlets for its behavior and whether these are being adequately and consistently reinforced.
 In addition, it is essential that you determine if anything might be reinforcing the undesirable behavior so that this factor can be eliminated.

 Numerous products have been designed to interrupt or deter undesirable behavior.
-However, the primary goal of training should always be to train the pet to exhibit the desirable behavior, and NOT to punish the undesirable.
+However, the primary goal of training should always be to train the pet to exhibit the desirable behavior, rather than to punish the undesirable.
 Therefore, perhaps the most practical use for these products is to prevent recurrence of the problem during the owner’s absence or as an aid in disrupting undesirable behavior so that responses that are more desirable can be achieved and reinforced.